 This post will teach you how to make a crusty, open-crumbed loaf of ciabatta bread.
-Below you will find a detailed guide full of tips and tricks as well as a troubleshooting section with answers to FAQs to help you make a loaf of ciabatta bread with a crisp, golden exterior, and a light, airy crumb.
+Below you will find a detailed guide full of tips and tricks as well as a troubleshooting section to help you make a loaf of ciabatta bread with a crisp, golden exterior, and a light, airy crumb.
 Video guidance, too!

 A pile of halved ciabatta rolls.